 MAZDA certainly didn't lead the charge when manufacturers began to change the styling of light commercials to more closely mirror the softer lines and interiors of modern passenger cars.Mazda was up to two years behind its rivals when it launched the new B-Series Bravo range in February 1999; but the customer definitely benefited from the delay.The Bravo has received the softest curves of the new styling trend and changed its shape dramatically from the previous model to standout as a perfect balance of stylish looks and practical workhorse.

-Test drive a Hyundai today
+Test Drive a Mazda Mazda3 today

 April 1996 Release date: